 The first Teatheredge appears around 1812 in Surrey with the surname of family members appearing with varying spellings including Tetheridge and Titheridge.

-The Tutheridges are descended from John Tetheridge / Tutheridge who appears Sundridge Kent in 1797.
+The Tutheridge surname is from John Tetheridge / Tutheridge who appears in Sundridge Kent in 1797.
 His descendants spell their name either Tytheridge or Tutheridge.
 This is a very uncommon version of the family name.